bchenSyd/cypress-test/README.md

 Running your Cypress E2E tests on GitLab CI is very simple.
 You can either start with a base image or with an image that already includes Cypress tool.

+You can also find GitLab CI (and other CIs) example in [cypress-example-kitchensink](https://github.com/cypress-io/cypress-example-kitchensink#ci-status).

 ## Base image

 You can derive your custom CI image from